 As a strategy based on the TCFD recommendations, MEL has formulated roadmap for reducing GHG emissions.
-While clearly stating its goal of net-zero GHG emissions by FY2050 in this roadmap, MEL established new KPI as set forth below to achieve science-based emission reductions and this KPI has been certified for SBT (Near-Term Targets) in March 2023.
+While clearly stating its goal of net-zero GHG emissions by FY2050 in this roadmap, MEL established new KPI as set forth below to achieve science-based emission reductions and this KPI has been certified for SBT (Near-Term Targets • Net-Zero Targets).

-Scope of coverage Base year Target year GHG emission reduction targets

-Scope1+2 FY 2021 FY 2030 42% reduction
+Target Scope of coverage Base year Target year GHG emission reduction targets Near-Term Scope1+2 FY 2021 FY 2030 42% reduction Net-Zero Scope1+2+3 FY 2021 FY 2050 Net-Zero(90% or more reduction)

-SCIENCE BASED TARGETS